pytest-dev/pyfakefs/docs/usage.rst

 You could also use the :ref:`modules_to_reload` option with the module that contains the default argument instead, if you want to avoid the overhead.

-.. note:: There are some cases where this option dees not work:
+.. note:: There are some cases where this option does *not* work:

   - if default arguments are *computed* using file system functions: